pyenv-win/pyenv-win/README.md

 ### Manually check the settings

-Ensure all environment variables are properly set via the GUI:
+Ensure all environment variables are properly set with high priority via the GUI:

 ```plaintext
 This PC